Best Inflatable Fishing Kayak – Fishing…Blown Up!

 Another great feature of this fishing boat is the five built-in Scotty mount bases, meaning you can customize the yak by adding your own accessories, such as rod holders or gadgets.

 There is plenty of room on board for your gear, with space behind the seat for your tackle box or cooler.
 You’ll also find several D-rings for securing your gear.
+But there is no covered storage for small items.

 This yak benefits from having rigid keel inserts at the bow and stern for increased performance.
 It also has a removable skeg that can help with tracking performance on flatwater.